Robert Howard

 Interview LocationResidence StateBirth Location

-Family, EconomicsThird person, hired out
+Family, EconomicsFirst person, sold (family), hired out

 See full document • Visit the Library of Congress to see the original document